 Il Mare (The Lake House)

-The overall plot of Il Mare is the same in The Lake House.
-A lonely woman lives in a shoreline house and a lonely man lives in the same house but two years earlier.
-They soon realize that they can communicate with each other across time by leaving messages in the house’s mailbox.
+The overall plot of Il Mare is the same as The Lake House.
+A lonely woman lives in a shoreline house, and a lonely man lives in the same house but two years earlier.
+They soon realize they can communicate across time by leaving messages in the house’s mailbox.
 They end up falling in love without ever meeting each other.
-The Hollywood version has soo many timeline inconsistencies and cultural differences that impact the overall story.
-The Korean version works better in regards to location, time period, occupations, relationships between the characters, and even the house itself.
+The Hollywood version has many timeline inconsistencies and cultural differences that impact the story.
+The Korean version works better regarding location, period, occupations, relationships between the characters, and even the house itself.
 Il Mare was also able to showcase Jun Ji-Hyun as more than just a beautiful actress but also a very skilled actress.

 Rotten Tomatoes: 89%